 Sarepta Therapeutics (SRPT) Gets a Buy Rating from H.C.
 Wainwright

-According to TipRanks.com, Chattopadhyay is a 4-star analyst with an average return of 8.3% and a 48.3% success rate.
+According to TipRanks.com, Chattopadhyay is a 5-star analyst with an average return of 9.6% and a 49.3% success rate.
 Chattopadhyay covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Audentes Therapeutics, and Precision BioSciences.

-Currently, the analyst consensus on Sarepta Therapeutics is a Strong Buy with an average price target of $200.33, a 53.3% upside from current levels.
+Currently, the analyst consensus on Sarepta Therapeutics is a Strong Buy with an average price target of $205.67, which is a 62.8% upside from current levels.
 In a report issued on December 13, Piper Jaffray also reiterated a Buy rating on the stock with a $210.00 price target.

 See today’s analyst top recommended stocks >>